jrsmith3/ibei/doc/index.rst

 pertaining to photons.
 It is used to derive the Stefan-Boltzmann law, and it also appears when calculating the detailed balance limit of a solar cell as described by Shockley and
-Queisser :cite:`10.1063/1.1736034` , but also when calculating the photo-enhanced thermoelectron emission from a material first described by Schwede et.al. :cite:`10.1038/nmat2814` .
+Queisser :cite:`10.1063/1.1736034` , and when calculating the photo-enhanced thermoelectron emission from a material as described by Schwede et.al. :cite:`10.1038/nmat2814` .

 The :mod:`ibei` module provides functionality to calculate various